deepgram/web-next/content/blog/posts/voice-controlled-music-with-python/index.md

 ## Next Steps to Extend the Voice-Controlled Python AI Music Example

-Congratulations on getting to the end of the tutorial!
+Congratulations on getting to the end of the tutorials!
 We encourage you to try and extend the project to do the following:

 - Play around with the code to play songs in different octaves
 - Play voice-controlled music that has flats and sharps